 One early question we addressed was the approximate shape of a Mobius band, linking topology, geometry and elasticity.
-Later studies involved elastic patterns and defects in thin plates and shells.
+Later studies involved elastic patterns and defects in thin filaments, plates and shells.
 We provided a theoretical and experimental description of the fundamental singularity in thin elastic sheets, that is ubiquitous in crumpled paper, origami, drapery, etc. This has helped resolve how approximately isometric deformations of a two-dimensional surface help pack it in three-dimensions.
 We also derived a general nonlinear theory of how fine scales such as wrinkling arise in slender structures combining geometry and physics, with predictions for the wavelength and amplitude that were verified by our experiments and data that range over 16 orders of magnitude in scale, from nanotube wrinkling to tectonic subduction.

 We have also explored the implications of these instabilities in different physical situations by quantitatively explaining how nested self-similar wrinkles arise in polymer skins, and provided the outline of a theory of self -organized origami to create foldable structures such as the Miura-ori and related fine-scale instabilities in supported and unsupported thin films.
 Our work on how singularities and fine scales form has led to substantial interest in these problems from the engineering community who now use the design principles we uncovered to build surfaces with unusual frictional, optical and other properties, and in the mathematical community interested in a rigorous analysis of the scaling laws.